cda-tum/mqt-dasqa/README.md

 1. `Architecture generator` - generates an optimized high-level architecture based on a quantum application(i.e, quantum circuit).
 The input of the architecture generator is a quantum application and it outputs a high-level architecture containing the layout of the qubits and qubit frequencies
 2. `Physical layout mapper` - maps the high-level architecture to physical layout using tools such as Qiskit Metal
-3. `Statistical model` - trains statistical models to stand-in for simulations that are done using software such as Ansys HFSS during the optimization step.
-The models are trained separately from the design flow using pre-collected simulation data.
-The models identify patterns that relates a target parameter to the geometrical parameters of the layout.
-4. `Optimizer` - optimizes layout using statistical model created in (3).
-Usually, the optimization of physical layout process needs iterative simulation and adjustment of geometries of the physical layout.
-Since, pre-trained statistical models are being used to stand-in for the simulation softwares, geometrical value for a targeted parameter can be obtained without needing iterative simulation and design
+3. `Optimizer` - optimizes the geometries of the components to hit target parameters

 ## Repository structure

 In this section, we will describe the structure of the repository as follows to help you navigate through the repository:

-1. `mqhad` - contains the reference implementation of the framework covering the modules in steps 1,2, and 4 in the previous section
+1. `src` - contains the reference implementation of the framework
    1. `architecture_generator1` is based on [G. Li, Y. Ding and Y. Xie](https://arxiv.org/abs/1911.12879)
       1. `bus` generates connection between qubits
       2. `chip` creates temporary chip for simulation.
 The temporary chip is a subgraph of the layout graph and it is used in the frequency generation module